jtessler/studio-multiplayer-game/README.md

 #### Step 4.2: Add turn-based gameplay support

-We need a way to determine whether it is the "current" user's turn and a way to find other "other" user's ID.
+We need a way to determine whether it is the "current" user's turn and a way to find the "other" user's ID.
 We can write these as two helper functions:

 ```javascript
 isMyTurn() {